 The defining feature of Boise State’s DNP in Leadership is the Scholarly Project.
 As a student, you will be provided direction and guidance as you identify a project that will lead to directly or indirectly improving nursing practice and health outcomes.
 DNP students begin work on the Scholarly Project almost immediately upon enrollment.
 Then, every course within the program will support you in developing expertise and leadership skills that can be applied to the successful management of your project.
 View examples of Scholarly Projects completed by DNP Alumni.

 Are Campus Visits Required?

-While all courses are delivered online, students attend four, 2-day Executive Sessions on the Boise State campus.
-Executive Sessions include an orientation and the delivery of Scholarly Project proposals and final reports.
+While all courses are delivered online, students attend four, 2-day Leadership Immersions on the Boise State campus.
+Leadership Immersions include an orientation and the delivery of Scholarly Project proposals and final reports.
 In addition, these on campus sessions provide a valuable opportunity to engage and interact with both faculty and fellow students.

 Does Boise State offer a nurse practitioner or other APRN DNP degree?

 Boise State offers a nurse practitioner program leading to a master of nursing degree.
 The Adult Gerontology Nurse Practitioner program is practice-focused and all academic requirements can be completed in 3 years.
 View information about the AGNP Master of Nursing Program.